 5. Helping with fatigue and weakness

-Caregivers can help their older adult manage fatigue and weakness with steps like sticking to daily routines, discussing medication side effects with doctors, and making time for daily low-impact exercises like walking, yoga, swimming, and others.
+Caregivers can help their older adult manage fatigue and weakness by sticking to daily routines, discussing medication side effects with doctors, and making time for low-impact daily exercises such as walking, yoga, and swimming.

 6. Managing loss of mobility

-Going to physical therapy, supporting your older adult when they stand or walk, and reducing fall risk hazards at home can make coping with the physical changes easier on both them and you.
+Going to physical therapy, supporting an older adult when they stand or walk, and reducing fall risks at home can make coping with the physical changes easier for both of you.

 Recommended for you: